tub-rip/eventvision2025/index.md

   - For <b>demo</b> abstract submission, authors are encouraged to submit an abstract of up to 2 pages using the same template as CVPR 2025 paper submissions.

-<p><div style="text-align: justify">
-  A double blind peer-review process of the submissions received is carried out via CMT / OpenReview (TBD).
-  Accepted papers will be published open access through the Computer Vision Foundation (CVF) (see <a href="https://openaccess.thecvf.com/CVPR2023_workshops/EventVision">examples from CVPR Workshop 2023</a>, <a href="https://openaccess.thecvf.com/CVPR2021_workshops/EventVision">2021</a> <a href="https://openaccess.thecvf.com/CVPR2019_workshops/CVPR2019_EventVision">and 2019</a>).
-  For the accepted papers we encourage authors to write a paragraph about ethical considerations and impact of their work.
-</div></p>

 ### Courtesy papers (in the poster session)
 <div style="text-align: justify">
-  We also solicit contributions of papers relevant to the workshop that are accepted at the CVPR main conference or at other peer-reviewed conferences or journals.
+  We also solicit contributions of <b>papers relevant to the workshop that are accepted</b> at the CVPR main conference or at other peer-reviewed conferences or journals.
-  These contributions will be checked for relevance to the workshop, but will not undergo a complete review, and will not be published in the workshop proceedings.
+  These contributions will be checked for suitability (soft review) and <b>will not be published in the workshop proceedings</b>.
   Papers should be submitted in single blind format (e.g., accepted version is fine), and should mention if and where the paper has been accepted / published.
 These contributions provide visibility to your work and help building a community around the topics of the workshop.
   </div>

-## Contests / Challenges
+## Competitions / Challenges

 ### Eye-tracking